Tomb of Antony and Cleopatra: Taposiris Magna excavation

-Reports in 2008 and 2009 focused on an announcement by the noted Egyptologist Zahi Hawass that he might find the tomb in Taposiris Magna, a temple to Osiris, located west of Alexandria, Egypt.
-Excavations carried out by Kathleen Martínez have yielded ten mummies in 27 tombs of Egyptian nobles, as well as coins bearing images of Cleopatra and carvings showing the two in an embrace.
+The finding from late 2000s include ten mummies in 27 tombs of Egyptian nobles, as well as coins bearing images of Cleopatra and carvings showing the two people in an embrace.
 So far, the tomb itself remains elusive, but the temple excavations continue, with additional sites below the surface identified using ground-penetrating radar in 2011.

 In January 2019, controversy arose over the possibility that the discovery of the tombs was imminent, attributed to remarks by Zahi Hawass at a conference at the University of Palermo.
-The Egyptologist denied the news in an article in the newspaper Al-Ahram, affirming that the thesis that the tombs were in Taposiris Magna was not his but that of Kathleen Martínez, and that he did not believe Martínez's hypothesis because "the Egyptians never buried inside a temple", given that "the temples were for worshiping, and this was for the goddess Isis.
-It is therefore unlikely that Cleopatra was buried there."
+The Egyptologist denied the news in an article in the newspaper Al-Ahram, affirming that the thesis that the tombs were in Taposiris Magna was not his but that of Kathleen Martínez, and that "the temples were for worshiping, and this was for the goddess Isis.
+It is therefore unlikely that Cleopatra was buried there"; he also claimed that he did not believe Martínez's hypothesis because "the Egyptians never buried inside a temple".
+The last statement is contradicted by the fact that burials of some pharaohs - for example rulers of 21st and 22nd Dynasty buried in Tanis, and of ephemeral king Harsiese - were indeed located inside a temple's enclosure or in its close vicinity.

 In early November 2022 the team of archaeologists led by Martínez identified a 1300 m long tunnel in the area of the temple of Taposiris Magna, west of Alexandria, that could lead to Cleopatra's tomb.

-The search seeks to find Antony's mummy as well, despite Plutarch's statement that Antony was cremated: "After Cleopatra had heard this, in the first place, she begged Octavian that she might be permitted to pour libations for Antony; and when the request was granted, she had herself carried to the tomb, and embracing the urn which held his ashes."
+The search seeks to find Antony's mummy as well, despite Plutarch's observation that Antony was cremated: "After Cleopatra had heard this, in the first place, she begged Octavian that she might be permitted to pour libations for Antony; and when the request was granted, she had herself carried to the tomb, and embracing the urn which held his ashes."